So I do a lot of laundry. How about you?

 My new pictures looked so pretty that I decided they would look even prettier if I just painted the walls.
 Why not right?

-And that’s how my 30 minute clean out turned into a full-blown makeover.
+And that’s how my 30 minute clean out turned into a full-blown makeover and a free laundry room makeover.

 It’s been 2 weeks now and it’s finally done.